DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScheduler/3 Methods/scrollTo(date_group_allDay).md

 Scrolls the current view to a specified position.
 Available for all views except *"agenda"*.
 You should specify the [height](/api-reference/10%20UI%20Components/DOMComponent/1%20Configuration/height.md '/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#height') property to use this method.

 ##### param(date): Date
-A date and time to scroll to.
+A date and time to which to scroll.

 ##### param(group): Object | undefined
-An appointment group (optional).
+If appointments are [grouped by resources](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Scheduler/GroupOrientation/), specifies a group ID (optional).

 ##### param(allDay): Boolean | undefined
 If **true**, scrolls the view to the all-day panel of the specified group.
 Applies only if the all-day panel is [visible](/api-reference/10%20UI%20Components/dxScheduler/1%20Configuration/showAllDayPanel.md '/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#showAllDayPanel').